Brand Names: Firmagon

 - liver or kidney disease; or

-- an electrolyte imbalance, such as low or high levels of potassium or magnesium in your blood.
+- an electrolyte imbalance, such as low or high levels of potassium, calcium, or magnesium in your blood.

 Although degarelix is not for use by women, this medicine can cause birth defects if a woman is exposed to it during pregnancy.
 Degarelix should not be used by a woman who is pregnant.

-It is not known whether this medicine passes into breast milk or if it could harm a nursing baby.
-Degarelix should not be used by a woman who is breast-feeding a baby.
+Degarelix also should not be used by a woman who is breast-feeding a baby.

 How is degarelix given (Firmagon)?